 Payments are made online by credit/debit card.
 Special arrangements can be made for third-party payers.

 To enroll in the Animals and Human Health Certificate program, you must have earned a Bachelor's degree from an accredited 4-year college or university, or have had equivalent experience in the animal-assisted field.
 If you meet this requirement, please apply online.

 Enrollment is capped at 13 students per cohort.
-Due to the high volume of applications submitted and the format of the program, applicants are placed on an active waitlist in the order in which their applications are submitted.
-We will notify you once you are accepted into the certificate program and eligible for enrollment into a cohort.
-At that time, you will receive detailed registration and payment information via e-mail.
+Due to the high volume of applications submitted and the format of the program, applicants are placed on an active wait list once their applications are submitted, reviewed and accepted.
+Applicants will be notified via e-mail once they are accepted into the certificate program and eligible for enrollment into a cohort.
+When registration dates are set for each cohort, active applicants on the wait list will receive detailed registration and payment information via e-mail.

 You must complete all courses within the same cohort to earn the certificate and all courses must be taken in sequence.